Grasberg mine

 FCX operates under a Contract of Work (CoW) agreement with the government of Indonesia, which allows Freeport to conduct exploration, mining and production activities in a 27400 acre area (Block A).
 It also conducts exploration activities in a 413000 acre area (Block B).
-At 31 December 2020 Grasberg had proven and probable mineral reserves of 33.4 billion pounds (15.1 million tonnes) of copper, 28.3 million ounces of gold and 130.6 million ounces of silver.
-Grasberg has five mining operations: Grasberg open pit, Grasberg Block Cave underground mine, Deep Ore Zone underground mine, Deep Mill Level Zone underground mine, and Big Gossan underground mine.
-The 2020 production was 1,500,000,000 lb of copper, 1,700,000 ozt of gold and 6,000,000 ozt of silver.
+At 31 December 2022 Grasberg had proven and probable mineral reserves of 30.8 billion pounds (14.0 million tonnes) of copper, 26.3 million ounces (808 tonnes) of gold and 121.3 million ounces (3773 tonnes) of silver.
+Grasberg has three underground mining operations: Grasberg Block Cave, Deep Mill Level Zone and Big Gossan.
+The 2023 production was 1,500,000,000 lb of copper, 1,700,000 ozt of gold and 6,000,000 ozt of silver.
 The concentrate is delivered by pipeline to Amamapare.

-In August 2017, FCX announced that it will divest its ownership in PT-FI so that Indonesia owns 51%.
+In August 2017, FCX announced that it will divest its ownership in PTFI so that Indonesia owns 51%.
 In return the CoW will be replaced by a special license (IUPK) with mining rights to 2041 and FCX will build a new smelter by 2022.

 History

 In 1936, Dutch geologist Jean Jacques Dozy was a member of an expedition that scaled Mount Carstensz (now called Puncak Jaya), the highest mountain in the Dutch East Indies.
-While there, he made notes of a peculiar black rock with greenish coloring, and spent several weeks estimating the extent of the gold and copper deposits.
+While there, he made notes of a peculiar black rock with greenish coloring, and spent several weeks estimating the extent of the gold and copper deposits in the area.
 In 1939, he filed a report about the Ertsberg (Dutch for "ore mountain").
-He was working for Nederlandsche Nieuw Guinea Petroleum Maatschappij (NNGPM), an exploration company formed by Shell in 1935, with 40% Standard Vacuum Oil Company interest and 20% Far Pacific investments (Chevron subsidiary).
+He was working for Nederlandsche Nieuw Guinea Petroleum Maatschappij (NNGPM), an exploration company formed in 1935 by Bataafse Petroleum Maatschappij (BPM, a Royal Dutch Shell subsidiary) (40%), Standard Vacuum Oil Company (40%) and Far Pacific investments (a Standard Oil of California subsidiary) (20%).